SyedIhteshamuddin/Engineering-Projects/SAN-(Smart Assistive Navigator)/README.md

 ---
 ## Project Overview

-Smart Assistive Navigator (SAN) is a wearable embedded system prototype designed to improve mobility for visually impaired users by detecting obstacles and sudden ground drops using dual ultrasonic sensing.
-The system processes real-time sensor data through a finite state machine and communicates hazards using haptic, audio, and visual feedback.
+Smart Assistive Navigator (SAN) is a wearable embedded systems prototype built on the Arduino Uno to improve mobility for visually impaired users.
+Using dual ultrasonic sensors, the system detects obstacles ahead and sudden ground drops in real time.
+A finite state machine processes sensor data and communicates hazards through vibration, audio alerts, and a 16×2 LCD, providing intuitive multi-modal feedback for safer navigation.

-Smart Assistive Navigator (SAN) is an embedded systems project built on the Arduino Uno that assists users while walking by detecting obstacles in front of them and identifying sudden drops such as stairs or potholes.

 Instead of relying on a single warning mechanism, the system communicates danger through **vibration**, **audio alerts**, and a **16×2 LCD**, allowing users to receive immediate feedback depending on the surrounding environment.